MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

        - In the Azure portal, navigate to the blade of the VM(s) you identified in the previous step, select **Extensions**, and from the **Extensions** blade, remove the CustomScript extension

-       - Navigate to the GitHub quickstart template at [https://github.com/polichtm/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones)](https://github.com/polichtm/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones), and select **Deploy to Azure**, select the target resource group (**az12001b-ad-RG**) and provide the password for the root account (**Pa55w.rd1234**).
+       - Navigate to the GitHub quickstart template at [https://github.com/polichtm/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones](https://github.com/polichtm/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones), and select **Deploy to Azure**.
+Once your browser session is redirected to the Azure portal, repeat the last step of this task.

 ### Task 2: Deploy a pair of Azure VMs running Windows Server 2019 in a new availability set.